timstrasser/AirQualityMonitor/README.md

 INFLUX_DB_BUCKET={YOUR BUCKET}
 ```

 After you run `npm i` the project should be ready to run.
-User `sudo npm start` to start.
+Use `sudo npm start` to start the server.

 # Troubleshooting